mhansen/jekyll-blog/_posts/2010-07-27-languages-shape-thinking.markdown

 - *Haskell* - live without any nouns at all! (while, hopefully, still getting stuff done)

 Any languages offering compellingly different worldviews that I left out?
 Leave a comment.

-See Also:
-- Steve Yegge's epic ['Execution in the Kingdom of Nouns'](http://steve-yegge.blogspot.com/2006/03/execution-in-kingdom-of-nouns.html).
-If you're thinking 'nouns are all that we need anyway', you *need* to read this.